JayWood/the-seo-framework/readme.txt

 **Summarized:**
 /
-* With over 180 notable changes, I bring you a new Pragmatic Foundation.
+* With over 200 (TODO) notable changes, I bring you a new Pragmatic Foundation.
-* At long last, something that was planned for almost half a year, **Author SEO** has finally been included, this affects all posts when set up.
+* Most importantly, this update allows you to be better informed about your website's index status, through the much improved SEO bar.
 * As the issue of the incorrect title length has finally been found, this update glorifies its plugin's **title counter** once more.
+* Many new options have been included within the SEO Settings page.
+Including much desired Title and Description options.
-* Also, many minor **translation improvements** have been put in place on many places.
-And **WPML compatibility** has received a rework, now all canonical URLs in the sitemap and front-end are always correct.
+* Also, many **linguistic improvements** have been put in place on many places.
+* **WPML compatibility** has received a rework, now all canonical URLs in the sitemap and front-end are always correct.
+The **qTranslate X** settings are now also being taken into account when outputting canonical URLs.
 * A new script has been added on the front-page.
 This will make sure the Breadcrumb homepage name will be correct in the Search Engine Results Page.
-* Most importantly, this update allows you to be better informed about your website's index status, through the much improved SEO bar.
 * The breadcrumb script has been expanded to work on posts with multiple and nested categories.
 These scripts now also work on WooCommerce products.
-So don't be surprised if you suddenly have all kinds of scripts in the header!
-These scripts help Google better understand your website.
+Don't be surprised if you suddenly have all kinds of scripts in the header!
+These scripts help Google and other Search Engines better understand your website.
-* And for developers, with the code expanding rapidly, this update brings new light to the code by **reorganizing the code into dedicated classes** including major refactorization.
+* And for developers, with the code expanding rapidly, this update brings new light to the code by **reorganizing the code into dedicated classes** and is including many major refactorizations.

 **Feature highlights:**
 /